CRA blocks calls, often gives taxpayers wrong information, auditor says

 The report found that, overall, the CRA only answered 36 per cent of calls between March 2016 and March 2017.

 The report found that the CRA monitored wait times so that it could meet its service standards, which say that 75 to 80 per cent of the time callers should wait no more than two minutes to speak with an agent.
-When the average wait time approached two minutes, the agency's call traffic team either blocked calls or directed them to the self-service system.
+When the average wait time approached two minutes, the agency's call-traffic team either blocked calls or directed them to the self-service system.

 Even after three to four call attempts per week, taxpayers did not always reach an agent or the self-service system, the report found.

-The report found also found that the CRA underestimated its rate of agent errors.
-Between February and April 2017, the Auditor-General's office made 255 calls to the CRA to assess the accuracy of information provided by call centre agents.
-It found that the agency gave wrong answers to their questions nearly 30 per cent of the time – much higher than the agency's own 6.5 per cent error rate.
+The report also found that the CRA underestimated its rate of agent errors.
+Between February and April 2017, the Auditor-General's office made 255 calls to the CRA to assess the accuracy of information provided by call-centre agents.
+It found that the agency gave wrong answers to their questions nearly 30 per cent of the time – much higher than the agency's own reported 6.5 per cent error rate.

 The high rate of incorrect responses could be caused by gaps in training or the fact that agents are using too many different applications to look for answers, the report concluded.

-The report said the CRA is obliged to provide "complete, accurate, clear, and timely information to taxpayers" under the Taxpayer Bill of Rights.
+The report said the CRA is obliged to provide "complete, accurate, clear and timely information to taxpayers" under the Taxpayer Bill of Rights.

 The Auditor-General recommended that the CRA review how it manages calls by considering increasing its maximum wait time to speak with an agent and telling callers how long their wait time will be so they can decide if they want to stay on the line.
-The report also suggested the CRA improve its performance indicators for accessibility, accuracy and timeliness of its call centre services.
+The report also suggested the CRA improve its performance indicators for accessibility, accuracy and timeliness of its call-centre services.

 Most Syrian refugees' needs assessed during first year

-A review of the federal government's $257-million Syrian refugee settlement initiative found that 80 per cent of the newcomers' needs were assessed during their first year in Canada, of which 75 per cent attended language classes.
+A review of the federal government's $257-million Syrian refugee settlement initiative found that 80 per cent of the newcomers' needs were assessed during their first year in Canada.
 The report also found that Syrian refugees received settlement services at a higher rate than other refugees who arrived in Canada during the same period.

-However, Mr. Ferguson expressed concern about a $51-million funding delay for settlement service providers, forcing some to cut off language training, childcare, transportation and mental health services for at least three months.
-The funds were supposed to be transferred to service providers in April 1, but didn't reach some of them until June.
+However, Mr. Ferguson expressed concern about a $51-million funding delay for settlement service providers, forcing some to cut off language training, child care, transportation and mental-health services for at least three months.
+The funds were supposed to be transferred to service providers in April, but didn't reach some of them until June.

 Immigration, Refugees and Citizenship Canada also didn't collect all the information it needed to monitor how Syrian refugees were integrating into Canada, said the report.
-For instance, the department did not know how many Syrian refugees with chronic health issues had health care providers and how many school-aged Syrian children were attending school.
+For instance, the department did not know how many Syrian refugees with chronic health issues had health-care providers and how many school-aged Syrian children were attending school.

-Phoenix pay system will cost "much more" than $540-million to fix
+Phoenix pay system will cost 'much more' than $540-million to fix

-Tuesday's report found that it will take years and cost "much more" than the $540-million the government has planned for to fix the public service Phoenix pay system, which has affected the pay of more than 150,000 public servants.
-Mr. Ferguson warned Public Services and Procurement Canada – the department that oversaw the implementation of Phoenix – may be faced with the same pay debacle an Australian government department is still reeling from after eight years.
+Tuesday's report found that it will take years and cost "much more" than the $540-million the government has planned for to fix the public-service Phoenix pay system, which has affected the pay of more than 150,000 federal public servants.
+Mr. Ferguson warned that Public Services and Procurement Canada – the department that oversaw the implementation of Phoenix – may be faced with the same pay debacle an Australian government department is still reeling from after eight years.

-"The government needs to be aware that it may be in a similar situation to Queensland Health, a department in the Australian state of Queensland, which after eight years has spent over $1.2-billion (Canadian) and continues to resolve problems with its pay system," the report read.
+"The government needs to be aware that it may be in a similar situation to Queensland Health, a department in the Australian state of Queensland, which after eight years has spent over $1.2-billion (Canadian) and continues to resolve problems with its pay system," the report states.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.